-Explore around and beyond the Canon with these fascinating articles on some of the more unusual writings within our tradition.
+Explore around and beyond the Canon with these fascinating articles on some of the more unusual writings and themes within our tradition.

 In these articles David McLoughlin explores poverty in the Bible and of how Jesus turns the tables on the wealthy and powerful.
 By re-considering some well-known parables and a new economy of life in God, David challenges us to reflect on Scripture and social justice today.